Mike Hodges: Theatre and radio

-His theatre plays included Soft Shoe Shuffle (1985) and Shooting Stars and Other Heavenly Pursuits (2000), which was adapted for BBC radio.
+Hodges's theatre plays included Soft Shoe Shuffle (1985) and Shooting Stars and Other Heavenly Pursuits (2000), which was adapted for BBC radio.
 Other radio plays included King Trash (2004).
 His first novel, Watching The Wheels Come Off, was published first in French by Rivagse/Noir (Quand Tout Se Fait La Malle) in 2009 then in English in 2010.
 In 2018 his trio of novellas ('Bait', 'Grist' & 'Security') was published by Unbound.

 Personal life and death

 Hodges was married twice.
 His first marriage was to Jean Alexandrov; they had two sons and later divorced.
 He then married Carol Laws.

 Hodges died from heart failure at his home in Dorset on 17 December 2022, at the age of 90.